Prey (2017 video game): Sales

 Prey debuted at No. 2 on the weekly sales charts in the United Kingdom, trailing the Nintendo Switch port of Mario Kart 8.
 These figures were considered disappointing due to a lack of competition from AAA new releases and the fact that the opening week sales were 60% down from Arkane's previous title, Dishonored 2.
 Additionally, Bethesda's decision to hold review copies until the release date was mentioned by outlets as a factor for the weak launch.

-Prey captured the top spot in its second week of release, besting Mario Kart 8 Deluxe, a rise partially attributed to the positive reception from critics, though sales were down 32% from its debut week.
+Prey captured the top spot in its second week of release.
 In doing so, Prey became the first Bethesda game since 2016's Doom to reach number one on the United Kingdom weekly sales charts.

-In Japan, Prey debuted at No. 5 on the weekly sales charts when it was released in late May with 7,105 copies sold for the PlayStation 4.
-The Xbox One version did not make the charts.
+It was the 5th best-selling game in the US in May 2017.